LeonardJouve/gwent/README.md

 TODOS:
 - Array of rows
-- card id attribute
-- Only send card ID
 - Special row
+- Restrict playable cards
 - Play all cards
-- Restrict playable cards
+- Only send card ID
+- Deck builder
+- #each with keys
 - Card animations
-- #each with keys
-- Deck builder